-Please visit the links at the bottom of this article for additional information about our Inn.
+Please visit the links on the left for additional information about our Inn.
 For any other questions, you may reach us at email@example.com.

 I'Anson Hoffman Inn of Court awarded Platinum Level Distinction In the American Inn of Court Achieving Excellence Program